Tweet the Leaders

 The Honourable Jonathan Wilkinson, Minister of Environment and Climate Change

 From drought in Zimbabwe to flooding in Indonesia and rising ocean levels forcing mass displacement in the Solomon Islands, those in developing countries are hardest hit by the impacts of climate change.
 They are also the least equipped with the resources needed to adapt to it.
 Many small-scale farmers around the world are struggling to make a living and feed their families due to unpredictable weather caused by climate change.
-Canada gives far less than its fair share of international climate finance, based on its relative wealth, and only 34 per cent of this goes to helping those most impacted adapt.
+Canada gives far less than its fair share of international climate finance, based on its relative wealth, and only 25 percent of this goes to helping those most impacted adapt.
 Addressing climate change globally is not only our responsibility as a developed nation, but beneficial to all of us.
 Speak up and let Minister Wilkinson know that you expect more from this government.

 The Honourable Chrystia Freeland, Deputy Prime Minister and Minister of Finance